agimus-project/panda_torque_mpc/README.md

 # TODOLIST
+* Double check if `initialized` topic is streamed when using the real controller (not likely)
 * Switch between the urdf files depending on `load_gripper` argument
 * Figure out why measured torque signs are inverted between simulation and real robot.
 Do the sign flipping in code automatically